mongodb/mongo/src/mongo/db/repl/README.md

 After choosing a sync source candidate, the `SyncSourceResolver` probes the sync source candidate to make sure it actually is able to fetch from the sync source candidate’s oplog.

-* If the sync source candidate has no oplog or there is an error, the secondary blacklists that sync source for some time and then tries to find a new sync source candidate.
+* If the sync source candidate has no oplog or there is an error, the secondary denylists that sync source for some time and then tries to find a new sync source candidate.
-* If the oldest entry in the sync source candidate's oplog is newer than the node's newest entry, then the node blacklists that sync source candidate as well because the candidate is too far ahead.
+* If the oldest entry in the sync source candidate's oplog is newer than the node's newest entry, then the node denylists that sync source candidate as well because the candidate is too far ahead.
 * During initial sync, rollback, or recovery from unclean shutdown, nodes will set a specific OpTime, [**`minValid`**](#replication-timestamp-glossary), that they must reach before it is safe